 - Are at least 18 years of age by your first day of work

-- Have a completed COVID-19 Vaccination or exception with verification
+- Have an up-to-date COVID-19 Vaccination or exception with verification

 - Are committed to Schoolhouse’s mission and values

 - Are committed to providing safe programming including following our COVID procedures

 - Have a college degree, or equivalent combination of education and experience, a minimum of four years

 - Have a passion for and experience in outdoor program development and delivery and are comfortable working outdoors in all kinds of weather

 - Have at least three years of experience working with children and teens and want to mentor them to find and be their best selves

 - Have at least two years of experience managing staff and want to mentor them to find and be their best selves

 - Have at least one year of managing a similar nature-based youth program